Stock Enhancement Research Internship

 Aquaculture experience is desired but not required.
 Applicants must possess a valid U.S. Class E driver's license and be

-- able to work independently and in a group setting, and
+- able to work independently and in a group setting

 - literate in Microsoft Office programs.